garysheppardjr/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 1 Map and Scene.md

                 <artifactId>arcgis-java-maven-plugin</artifactId>
                 <version>1.0</version>
                 <configuration>
-                    <version>100.2.1</version>
+                    <version>100.4.0</version>
                 </configuration>
             </plugin>
         </plugins>
     </build>
     ```

     **Note:** Maven downloads the ArcGIS Runtime install to `<user home>/.arcgis`.
-ArcGIS Runtime tries to find it there, but that can fail under certain conditions.
+ArcGIS Runtime tries to find it there, but that can fail under certain conditions, especially with older ArcGIS Runtime releases.
 If it fails, you can go inside that install directory and copy the `jniLibs` and `resources` directories to your app's working directory.

-3. **Use the downloaded ArcGIS Runtime SDK**: download the ArcGIS Runtime SDK (version 100.2.1) for Java and unzip it.
+3. **Use the downloaded ArcGIS Runtime SDK**: download the ArcGIS Runtime SDK for Java and unzip it.
 In your Java project, reference the JAR files in the SDK's `libs` directory.
 You must also copy the SDK's `jniLibs` and `resources` directories to your Java project directory.
 (There are other ways of referencing ArcGIS Runtime, but copying `jniLibs` and `resources` is the simplest.)
 See [Develop your first map app using the downloaded SDK](https://developers.arcgis.com/java/latest/guide/develop-your-first-map-app.htm) for details.

 ## Add a 2D map to the app